-For this recipe I used a packaged and seasoned cornbread crumb mix.
-If you prefer a mixture of cornbread and bread crumbs, go for it!
-This is a low stress and versatile dish that’s meant to be easy to make and tummy filling.
-The key is to be certain the crumb topping is fully moistened or it will turn out dry.
-Since ingredient quality varies from brand to brand use your own judgement adding more stock if needed.
+- For this recipe I used a packaged and seasoned cornbread crumb mix.
+If you prefer a mixture of cornbread and bread crumbs, adapt using equal parts of each.
+This is a low stress and versatile dish that’s meant to be easy to make.

 Disclosure ~ If a purchase is made using one of the affiliate links on this website we may earn a small commission at no additional cost to you.
 Thank you!